karmab/kcli/doc/index.md

 the *ovs: true* allows you to create the nic as ovs port of the indicated bridge.
 Not that such bridges have to be created independently at the moment

-You can provide network configuration on the command line when creating a single vm with -P ip1=... -P netmask1=... -P gateway=...
+You can provide network configuration on the command line when creating a single vm with *-P ip1=... -P netmask1=... -P gateway=...*

 ## ip, dns and host Reservations

 If you set *reserveip*  to True, a reservation will be made if the corresponding network has dhcp and when the provided IP belongs to the network range.

-You can also set *reservedns* to True to create a DNS entry for the host in the corresponding network ( only done for the first nic)
+You can set *reservedns* to True to create a DNS entry for the host in the corresponding network ( only done for the first nic)

-You can also set *reservehost* to True to create a HOST entry for the host in /etc/hosts ( only done for the first nic).
+You can set *reservehost* to True to create a HOST entry for the host in /etc/hosts ( only done for the first nic).
 It's done with sudo and the entry gets removed when you delete the host.
 On macosx, you should use gnu-sed ( from brew ) instead of regular sed for proper deletion.

 If you dont want to be asked for your sudo password each time, here are the commands that are escalated: